DojoEntertainment/dojoentertainment.github.io/_posts/2025-07-16-ham-to-ham-combat-bring-home-the-bacon.md

 ![Ham to Ham Combat logo](https://hamtohamcombat.com/logo.svg)

-Ever wanted to fling a dapper pig at your friends and watch the barnyard explode into chaos? **[Ham to Ham Combat](https://hamtohamcombat.com/)** is the one‑button, physics‑based party brawler that lets up to four players settle their porky grudges in style. :contentReference[oaicite:0]{index=0}
+Ever wanted to fling a dapper pig at your friends and watch the barnyard explode into chaos? **[Ham to Ham Combat](https://hamtohamcombat.com/)** is the one‑button, physics‑based party brawler that lets up to four players settle their porky grudges in style.

 ## Why it’s instantly addictive

-- **Single‑button controls** – anyone on the couch can jump straight in, but mastering momentum, timing and the occasional top‑hat twirl takes practice. :contentReference[oaicite:1]{index=1}
+- **Single‑button controls** – anyone on the couch can jump straight in, but mastering momentum, timing and the occasional top‑hat twirl takes practice.
-- **Physics‑based mayhem** – every shove, bounce and belly‑flop is driven by gloriously unpredictable ragdoll physics, so you’ll laugh as often as you win. :contentReference[oaicite:2]{index=2}
+- **Physics‑based mayhem** – every shove, bounce and belly‑flop is driven by gloriously unpredictable physics, so you’ll laugh as often as you win.
-- **Dynamic, destructible arenas** – fences splinter, crates fly and the scenery quickly turns into a hazardous playground. :contentReference[oaicite:3]{index=3}
+- **Dynamic, destructible arenas** – fences splinter, crates fly and the scenery quickly turns into a hazardous playground.

 ![Four pigs collide in the farm arena](https://hamtohamcombat.com/background.png)